istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 In these cases, the following can help reduce the load:

 * Switch to `resolution: NONE` to avoid proxy DNS lookups entirely.
 This is suitable for many use cases.
-* If you control the domains being resolved, increase their DNS `TTL`.
+* If you control the domains being resolved, increase their `TTL`.
 * If a `ServiceEntry` is only needed by a small number of workloads, limit its scope using `exportTo` or a [`Sidecar`](/docs/reference/config/networking/sidecar/).